open-trackers/Gym-Routine-Tracker-Watch-App/README.md

 ## Caveats

-- Grout remembers only your most recent workout for each routine.
+- GRT remembers only your most recent workout for each routine.
 It does not (yet) maintain a historical record of progress.
 - Future enhancements will largely rely on contributors.
-- Grout prioritizes convenience, quick interactions, and the basic needs of the recreational user.
+- GRT prioritizes convenience, quick interactions, and the basic needs of the recreational user.
 More sophisticated trackers are available on the App Store.

 To any Apple product managers who like this app, please consider Sherlocking it!